 Reporting Income from Outside the United States

-If you earn income from outside the U.S., you’re required to report it on your U.S. tax return.
+If you earn income from outside the U.S., you must report it on your U.S. tax return.
 Green card holders must disclose foreign income, but you may be able to exclude part of it from being taxed.
 To check if you’re eligible for exclusions, use Form 2555 (Foreign Earned Income).

 Additionally, if you decide to leave the U.S., be aware that you may be subject to an exit tax.